piyusha1994/ArrayList/README.md

 ```
 * **indexOf(value)**

-    Set an element by position
+    Get index of an Array by element or object

 ```js
 var list = new rpqbArrayList;